eshelton823/shopaholics-anonymous/README.md

 Our chat functionality uses Twilio (https://www.twilio.com/)

 #### Store Information
-Our search results are from Walmart (https://www.walmart.com/)
+Our search results are from Walmart for our Charlottesville location (https://www.walmart.com/)

 #### Other Notable Features
 * Security